 While most studies focus on the use of precipitation information to assess thresholds for the initiation of landslides (e.g. by intensities and accumulations), less work has been put into the utilization of soil wetness information to anticipate the imminent occurrence of landslides.
 In this respect, most attempts were made to estimate (spatial or local) soil saturation with numerical hydrological models to assess the criticality of the antecedent soil wetness in terms of slope stability.
 Such numerical models however, have limitations in regard to the representation of true soil conditions, and it is very challenging to run them in real-time.

 The objective of this project is to assess the value of in-situ soil wetness measurements for its use in a landslide early warning system (LEWS).
-Until now, the study comprises following:
+The study comprises following:

-- A comprehensive analysis of available soil wetness data from different research institutions and authorities at several sites all over Switzerland will be conducted and the results will be compared with a shallow landslide event data set.
-The aim is to assess statistical values of such time series anteceding observed landslide triggering events that can separate landslide events from non-events.
+- A comprehensive analysis of available long-term soil wetness data from different research institutions and authorities at several sites all over Switzerland is conducted and the results are compared with a shallow landslide event data set.
+The aim is to identify statistical values of such time series that antecede observed landslide triggering events and that can separate landslide triggering events from non-triggering events.

-- Different soil wetness measurement techniques will be compared at a common location in a landslide-prone region in the Swiss Prealps to identify advantages or disadvantages, respectively, of certain soil-wetness measurement techniques and to assess the representativeness of flat meausurement sites for critical hydrological conditions in hillslopes.
+- Different soil wetness measurement techniques are compared at a landslide-prone site in the Swiss Prealps (Napf area) to identify advantages or disadvantages, respectively, of certain soil-wetness measurement techniques and to assess the representativeness of flat meausurement sites for critical hydrological conditions in hillslopes.

-- A state-of-the-art numerical model for the spatial simulation of landslide triggering will be applied to serve as a benchmark for the soil-wetness-measurement derived indicators.
+- A state-of-the-art numerical model for the simulation of soil moisture dynamics will be applied to serve as a benchmark for the soil-wetness-measurement derived indicators.

 As an expected outcome of this project, decision-makers and experts responsible for the warning of natural hazards will receive a better knowledge base for the design of a national soil moisture observatory and to issue regional to national warnings regarding imminent landslide hazard.